megaport/terraform-provider-megaport/docs/resources/nat_gateway.md

 page_title: "megaport_nat_gateway Resource - terraform-provider-megaport"
 subcategory: ""
 description: |-
   NAT Gateway Resource for the Megaport Terraform Provider.
 This can be used to create, modify, and delete Megaport NAT Gateways.
+NOTE: This resource currently only creates the NAT Gateway design record (equivalent to POST /v3/products/nat_gateways); the gateway remains in DESIGN status and is not purchased or provisioned.
+Submitting the order via the Megaport Orders API will be wired up in a follow-up release once the megaportgo SDK exposes the required endpoints.
 ---

 # megaport_nat_gateway (Resource)

 NAT Gateway Resource for the Megaport Terraform Provider.
 This can be used to create, modify, and delete Megaport NAT Gateways.
+NOTE: This resource currently only creates the NAT Gateway design record (equivalent to `POST /v3/products/nat_gateways`); the gateway remains in DESIGN status and is not purchased or provisioned.
+Submitting the order via the Megaport Orders API will be wired up in a follow-up release once the megaportgo SDK exposes the required endpoints.